msandow/mithril-app-template/README.md

 Path | Use
 :--- | :---
-`/_cogs/forms/desktop.coffee` | A default desktop form builder / utilities file `/_cogs/links/desktop.coffee` | A default desktop A tag generator that links to other routes inside the same app `/_utilities/authenticatedAjax.coffee` | A wrapper around the default Mithril app extension AJAX function automatically includes the CSRF headers for meeting the `/modules_server/_utilities/authenticated_route.coffee` criteria
+`/_cogs/forms/desktop.coffee` | A default desktop form builder / utilities file.
+`/_cogs/links/desktop.coffee` | A default desktop A tag generator that links to other routes inside the same app.
-`/_utilities/authenticatedController.coffee` | A base controller class that can be extended for controllers inside modules that need automatic authentication.
+`/_global/authenticatedController.coffee` | A base controller class that can be extended for controllers inside modules that need automatic authentication.
 This sets a `viewReady` variable in the class that's set to false, and only toggled to true when the authenticated ajax call responds and is valid, allowing you to show a partial view while checking authentication.
+`/_global/desktopController.coffee` | A global controller class for desktop module controllers to be extended from that can do any global setup / bindings.
+`/_utilities/authenticatedAjax.coffee` | A wrapper around the default Mithril app extension AJAX function automatically includes the CSRF headers for meeting the `/modules_server/_utilities/authenticated_route.coffee` criteria.
-`/_utilties/utils.coffee` | A generic utility file that currently contains a method for invalidating a user session on the client-side
+`/_utilties/utils.coffee` | A generic utility file that currently contains a method for invalidating a user session on the client-side.
 `/index/desktop.coffee` | The default controller and view for the root `/` path.
-See [Module definition](#module) `/index/static.coffee` | Static server extension of the desktop controller / view `/main/scss/defaults.scss` | A base SCSS file that would contain global rules shared between desktop and mobile experiences `/main/scss/mixins.scss` | A global file for housing SCSS mixins to include in other files `/main/desktop.coffee` | The upper-most desktop experience JS file that's injected to the browser via Browserify [See](https://github.com/msandow/mithril-app-template/blob/master/modules_server/main/endpoints.coffee#L13)
+See [Module definition](#module) `/index/static.coffee` | Static server extension of the desktop controller / view.
+`/main/scss/defaults.scss` | A base SCSS file that would contain global rules shared between desktop and mobile experiences.
+`/main/scss/mixins.scss` | A global file for housing SCSS mixins to include in other files.
+`/main/desktop.coffee` | The upper-most desktop experience JS file that's injected to the browser via Browserify.
+[See](https://github.com/msandow/mithril-app-template/blob/master/modules_server/main/endpoints.coffee#L13)
-`/main/desktop.scss` | The upper-most desktop experience SCSS file that's injected to the browser via Browserify [See](https://github.com/msandow/mithril-app-template/blob/master/modules_server/main/endpoints.coffee#L20)
+`/main/desktop.scss` | The upper-most desktop experience SCSS file that's injected to the browser via Browserify.
+[See](https://github.com/msandow/mithril-app-template/blob/master/modules_server/main/endpoints.coffee#L20)
-`/main/static.coffee` | Static server extension of the desktop controller / view `/user/desktop.coffee` | An example login module that has both a client-side and server-side controller / view.
+`/main/static.coffee` | Static server extension of the desktop controller / view.
+`/user/desktop.coffee` | An example login module that has both a client-side and server-side controller / view.
 See [Module definition](#module)
-`/user/endpoints.coffee` | The server-side log in / log out endpoints for the above module [Endpoints Definition](#endpoints) `/user/static.coffee` | Static server extension of the desktop controller / view
+`/user/endpoints.coffee` | The server-side log in / log out endpoints for the above module.
+[Endpoints Definition](#endpoints)
+`/user/static.coffee` | Static server extension of the desktop controller / view.

 ---